 Then, the matching files are piped into

 circleci tests split, which creates the test split groupings and then runs your tests.

 --split-by=timingsflag indicates that the tests should be split according to timing data.
-For other test splitting options, consult the Splitting test files section of the Running Tests in Parallel document.
+For other test splitting options, consult the Splitting test files section of the Running rests in parallel page.